TornikeKhutsishvili/TornikeKhutsishvili/README.md

 # Hi there 👋, I'm Tornike

 ### About Me
 I am a motivated Junior Front-End Developer specializing in Angular (v19+) and currently expanding my skills in React at SkillWill University.
 I am passionate about creating **innovative, user-centered, and responsive web applications** with a strong focus on **UI/UX, accessibility, and maintainable code**.

-Throughout my projects, I actively work with **HTML5, CSS3 (SCSS), Bootstrap 5, JavaScript (ES6+), TypeScript, Angular (v19+), RxJS and Signal**, translating Figma designs into clean, interactive, and performant interfaces.
-I also integrate APIs, manage state efficiently, and ensure cross-browser compatibility.

 Driven by a desire to deepen my knowledge and apply best practices, I consistently explore **modern front-end technologies**, optimize workflows with Git & GitHub, and collaborate effectively in both individual and team projects.
 My goal is to transform **theoretical knowledge into practical, impactful experiences** that make web applications visually appealing, functional, and accessible.